 Mary Beth O'Sullivan

-Mary Beth O’Sullivan is an Audiologist and Professional Education Manager for Cochlear Americas.
-She brings 20 years of direct patient care and industry experience to her current position, with over 5 years in an education management role.
-Mary Beth earned her master’s degree at Northeastern University in Boston, MA.
+Mary Beth O’Sullivan is an audiologist and Sr. Manager Clinical Marketing Strategy at Cochlear.
+She has worked in multiple clinical settings including large academic hospitals and small private practice, bringing 20 years of passion and experience to her current role.
+Mary Beth earned her master’s degree in audiology at Northeastern University in Boston, MA.

 AuD CCC-A, FAAA